StefChatz/comsos-starter-challenge/README.md

 ### The Challenge

 1. **Wallet Connector**\
-   Setup a wallet connector using the [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) from Cosmology.\
+   Set up a wallet connector using the [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) from Cosmology.\
-   Make sure to connect the wallet to the `osmois-1` blockchain and display a connect button.
+   Make sure to connect the wallet provider to the `osmosis-1` blockchain and display a connect button.
-   Enable at least the [Keplr Wallet](https://keplr.app) to establish a connection.
-The more wallets you enable, the better.
+   To establish a connection, enable at least the [Keplr Wallet](https://keplr.app).
 2. **Mint a Credit Account**\
    After the user is connected via a web3 Cosmos Wallet extension (like Keplr), show a `Mint Credit Account` button that executes a `mint` message to the [Mars Protocol Account NFT contract](https://celatone.osmosis.zone/osmosis-1/execute?contract=osmo1450hrg6dv2l58c0rvdwx8ec2a0r6dd50hn4frk370tpvqjhy8khqw7sw09&msg=ewogICJtaW50Ijoge30KfQ%3D%3D).\
-    For Clients and queries, please check the generated types in the `src/types/generated` folder of the project.
+    For clients and queries, please check the generated types in the projects `src/types/generated` folder.
 3. **Fetch Mars Credit Accounts**\
    Fetch the credit accounts the wallet has minted on the [Osmosis Outpost of the Mars Protocol](https://osmosis.marsprotocol.io) via the `tokens` query.